lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 Another motivation for using PQ/T Hybrids is regulatory compliance; for example, in some situations it might be possible to add Post-Quantum, via a PQ/T Hybrid, to an already audited and compliant solution without invalidating the existing certification, whereas a full replacement of the Traditional cryptography would almost certainly incur regulatory and compliance delays.
 In other words, PQ/T Hybrids can allow for deploying Post-Quantum before the PQ modules and operational procedures are fully audited and certified.
 This, more than any other requirement, is what motivates the large number of algorithm combinations in this specification: the intention is to provide a stepping-stone off of which ever cryptographic algorithm(s) an organization might have deployed today.

 This specification defines a specific instantiation of the PQ/T Hybrid paradigm called "composite" where multiple cryptographic algorithms are combined to form a single signature algorithm presenting a single public key and signature value such that it can be treated as a single atomic algorithm at the protocol level; a property referred to as "protocol backwards compatibility" since it can be applied to protocols that are not explicitly hybrid-aware.
-Composite algorithms retain some security even if one of their component algorithms is broken.
-Concrete instantiations of composite ML-DSA algorithms are provided that combine ML-DSA with RSASSA-PKCS1-v1_5, RSASSA-PSS, ECDSA, Ed25519, and Ed448.
+Composite algorithms address algorithm strength uncertainty because the composite algorithm remains some security so long as one of its components remains strong.
+Concrete instantiations of composite ML-DSA algorithms are provided based on ML-DSA, RSASSA-PKCS1-v1.5, RSASSA-PSS, ECDSA, Ed25519, and Ed448.
 Backwards compatibility in the sense of upgraded systems continuing to inter-operate with legacy systems is not directly covered in this specification, but is the subject of {{sec-backwards-compat}}.
 The idea of a composite was first presented in {{Bindel2017}}.

 Composite ML-DSA is applicable in PKIX-related applications that would otherwise use ML-DSA and where EUF-CMA-level security is acceptable.